JHopmann/esphome-deye-multi/README.md

 <img src="./docs/images/Max3485_noflow.jpg" alt="MAX3485 w. automatic flow control" width="250" />

 For the connectivity I used the meter-port on my DEYE Inverter.
 The cable can be any normal Cat5e.
-Mine is cut into half and the color of the cale was determined from the transparent plug.
+Mine is cut into half and the color of the wires was determined from the TRANSPARENT plug.

+$${\color{red}!!!
+Be careful not to use the wrong wires as it can damage your RS485-chip OR EVEN WORSE your inverter !!!}$$

 The DEYE documentation states that the pins 4&5 are used on the meter-port different compared to the RS485-Port.
 I have seen statements the meter-port does not deliver data.
 Well, mine is!
 But please check your documentation and test.
 (Feedback welcome!)